imdad123/new_test/README.md

 # new_test
-this is practice for github learning
+this is for practice of github learning. and i made some changes in the read me file to check it